 Ms. Wick is a senior research pharmacist at the National Cancer Institute, National Institutes of Health, Bethesda, Maryland.
 Dr. Zanni is a psychologist and health systems consultant based in Alexandria, Virginia.
 The views expressed in this article are those of the authors and not those of any government agency.

-did he know he was starting a trend.1 Today, the word mentor is used interchangeably with tutor, advisor, role model, and preceptor.
+When Odysseus (of Greek mythology) left his friend Mentor to educate his son as he left to fight the Trojans, little did he know he was starting a trend.1 Today, the word mentor is used interchangeably with tutor, advisor, role model, and preceptor.
 Mentoring relationships (Table 1)—whether formal onsite training programs or informal peer support—have the same purpose: to increase mentees' skills and confidence so that they reach their career potential.
 Unlike classroom education, mentoring is always person-focused; objectives include more than mastering subject matter.
 Instilling professional self-confidence is a core component.

 Mentoring relationships in health care typically involve pairing a seasoned, well-credentialed clinician with newly graduated professionals and/or those new to a system.
 Mentoring relationships are essential to career development, shaping both work habits and professional identity.
 They often have a lifelong impact.
 Most practitioners can readily name past mentors who influenced their careers significantly.
 Interestingly, 1 survey found that up to 58% of respondents indicated a direct supervisor was their most effective mentor, followed by 35% who stated a manager or supervisor from a different department was their most effective mentor.2 These data support the position that good supervisors are more than mere performance evaluators and planners; they take a genuine interest in the person's professional development.
 Many professionals state they perceived their mentors as friends and even confidants.2